Tokyo Olympics: More tests, no quarantine in updated rules

 The Playbook for athletes is to be updated on Wednesday, with Playbooks for media and others unveiled on Friday.
 A final edition of all Playbooks will be published in June.

-Resistance to the Olympics in Japan is still running high with 70-80% opposed in recent polls.
+Resistance to the Olympics in Japan is still running high with 70-80 per cent opposed in recent polls.
 Fans from abroad have already been barred, and organizers have put off until as late a June a decision on having any fans at all at Olympic venues.

 Taro Kono, the minister in charge of vaccination in Japan, suggested earlier this month that empty venues was a probable option.